Skip to Content

 Further explanation:

-A birth weight of less than 2500g (approx 5lbs 8oz) is categorized as “low birth weight”.
+A birth weight of less than 2500g (approx 5lbs 8oz) is categorised as “low birth weight”.
 The figures presented are for singletons only, i.e. they exclude twins, triplets and other multiple births.

 Low birth weight can be the end result of many different processes, including prematurity, poor nutrition, and exposure to toxins (such as nicotine) in the womb.
 Babies with low birth weight are more likely in adult life to have high blood pressure, coronary heart disease and non-insulin dependent diabetes.